bird-house/flyingpigeon/docs/source/descriptions/index.rst

 Robustness of an ensemble
 -------------------------

-Calculates the robustness as the ratio of noise to signal in an ensemle of timeseries
+Calculates the robustness as the ratio of noise to signal in an ensemble of timeseries.

 .. _segetalflora:

 Segetalflora
 ------------
 Species biodiversity of segetal flora.
-Imput files: variable:tas , domain: EUR-11 or EUR-44
+Imput files: variable:tas , domain: EUR-11 or EUR-44.

 .. _sdm:

 Species Distribution Model
 --------------------------

-Statistical approach to calculate the spatial favorability of climate sensitive species.
+Statistical approach to calculate the spatial favorability of climate-sensitive species.

-The appraoch is to be performed in two steps:
+The appraoch is performed in two steps:

-* Statistical training with species presents absense data and historical climate data
+* Statistical training with species presents absence data and historical climate data
 * future projection based on the statistical training

 .. _subset_countries: